NetAion/avm-compositions/docs/decisions/0002-use-private-link-service-in-hub-vnet.md

 We aim to provide secure access between our 3rd-party managed Estuary Flow Private Deployment (compute) data plane in Azure Australia East and our various targets and sources, both within the same Azure region and on-premises.
 To achieve this, we need to determine the most suitable private connectivity option.

-Refer to [Azure Private Link](#azure-private-link) for a summary of the Azure components and Microsoft's reference architecture applicable to this use case.
+Refer to [Reference Design](#reference-design) for a summary of the Azure components and Microsoft's reference architecture applicable to this use case.

 ## Decision Drivers